-A female pedestrian was hit by a car and thrown into a ditch, and the driver of the car fled leaving her in the mud and water crying for help.
+A female pedestrian was hit by a car and thrown into a ditch in a hit-and-run accident.
+Then the hit-and-run driver left her in the mud and water crying for help.
 This happened after 6 am, Tuesday, January 8, 2019, in Polk County.

-Fortunately for the victim, a grade school girl was walking to her bus stop and heard the screaming.
+Fortunately for the hit-and-run victim, another pedestrian a grade school girl was walking to her bus stop and heard the screaming.
 She ran to a nearby house to get an adult who called the victim’s mother who lived nearby.
 This left many, including her mother, outraged at the hit-and-run driver.

 Authorities are asking anyone with information to call the Polk County Sheriff’s office at 863-298-6200 or Heartland Crime Stoppers at 800-226-TIPS (8477).
 Police are searching for an SUV which will likely have recent front end damage.
 The SUV may be a Chevy Tahoe, Suburban or GMC Yukon.

-Victims of a hit-and-run often feel twice victimized, first by the collision and then by the fleeing driver who left them injured and without any help.
+Victims of hit-and-run accidents often feel twice victimized.
+First by the collision and then by the fleeing driver who left them injured and without any help.
 However, it’s more than just feelings because being a victim of a hit-and-run can make your injuries more severe.
-This is because there is no one there to call the for help or give fist aid.
+This is because there is no one there to call for help or give fist aid.
 In many accidents where the at-fault person is either not injured or less injured, at least one person is available to call for help or render aid.

 Many times, the injured becomes victimized a third time when the bills start adding up and the money isn’t coming in.
 The victim is often left holding the full financial loss of the accident when the driver flees.